-You have most likely heard many stereotypes surrounding the pit bull and because of this have either decided to hate the dog, defend the dog, or just be somewhere in the middle.
+You have most likely heard many stereotypes surrounding pit bulls, and because of this, have either decided to hate these dogs, defend these dogs, or just be somewhere in the middle.
 I did some research to see just how much weight a few of these stereotypes actually held.

 The term "pit bull" is most commonly used to refer to the following dogs that originate from combining bulldogs with terriers.— United Kennel Club